DPS reserves the right to reject any entry which does not meet the following requirements×

 Monochrome and Colour Prints

 - Print entries must be accompanied by the submission by digital upload of the corresponding digital files to facilitate the projection of images on the competition night.
 The digital files must meet the requirements (4-10 below) for projected digital image entries.
-The digital files should be uploaded via the digital upload system.
+The digital files should be sent by email to email@example.com and not via the digital upload system.

 Projected Digital Images